What is a good average position in Google Search Console?

 • Keywords you rank 50+ (lower than page 5)

-Google Search Console does not provide this type of chart, but Centori does thanks to its Google Search Console integration!
+Google Search Console does not provide this type of chart, but we generate these charts for our clients:

 With this data, you can see if your SEO strategy is improving by watching how your rank distribution changes over time.
 For example, if the percentage of keywords you rank higher for increases then you're doing something right!
 On the other hand, if you notice that the "50+" bar is getting bigger over time, you might need to make a change to your SEO strategy.